ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attester and Attestation Key Protection

-(this is a crude first pass to see what interest there is in this)

 Implementers need to pay close attention to the isolation and protection of the Attester and the factory processes for provisioning the Attestation Key Material.
 When either of these are compromised, the remote attestation becomes worthless because the attacker can forge Evidence.